PDP Board of Trustees

 The PDP Board of Trustees (BoT) is a constitutionally-mandated 99-member body within the People's Democratic Party of Nigeria that provides advice and counsel to the leadership of the National Working Committee and staff.
 It is regarded by the party's constitution as the conscience of the party.

 The Board of Trustees is headed by an elected Chairperson, who is assisted by a Secretary.
-The current head of the BoT is Second Republic senator Walid Jibrin.
-He took over as acting chair following the removal of Haliru Bello in February 2016.
+The current head of the BoT is former Senate President, Adolphus Wabara. as the substantive Chairman of the party’s Board of Trustees.